-- passw (string) the password which could be pin+otp value - user (User object) The authenticating user - options (dict) dictionary of additional request parameters static challenge\janitor()
+- passw (string) the password which could be pin+otp value - user (User object) The authenticating user returns tuple of 1. true or false for the pin match, 2. the otpcounter (int) and the 3. reply (dict) that will be added as additional information in the JSON response of /validate/check.

+• options (dict) - dictionary of additional request parameters static challenge\janitor()